botahamec/happylock/happylock.md

 ## Problem: Live-locking

 Although this library is able to successfully prevent deadlocks, livelocks may still be an issue.

-Imagine thread 1 gets resource 1, thread 2 gets resource 2, thread 1 realizes it can't get resource 2, thread 2 realizes it can't get resource 1, thread 1 drops resource 1, thread 2 drops resource 2, and then repeat forever.
-In practice, this situation probably wouldn't last forever.
-But it would be nice if this could be prevented somehow.
+1. Thread 1 locks mutex 1
+2. Thread 2 locks mutex 2
+3. Thread 1 tries to lock mutex 2 and fails
+4. Thread 2 tries to lock mutex 1 and fails
+5. Thread 1 releases mutex 1
+6. Thread 2 releases mutex 2
+7. Repeat

+This pattern will probably end eventually, but we should really avoid it, for performance reasons.

 ---